 - Connectivity Drops:

-- Firmware Update: Ensure both your router and extender have the latest firmware.
+- Firmware Update: Ensure both your router and extender have the latest firmware installed.

-- Reset: Perform a factory reset on the extender and reconfigure it.
+- Reset: Perform a factory reset on the extender and reconfigure it from scratch.

-- Channel Interference: Change the Wi-Fi channel on your main router to an less congested one (e.g., 1, 6, or 11 on 2.4 GHz).
+- Channel Interference: Change the Wi-Fi channel on your main router to a less congested one (e.g., 1, 6, or 11 on 2.4 GHz).

 - Setup Problems: